oscarcorreia43/hello-world/README.md

 Hubot here, I like Node.js and Coffeescript (that's what I am made of).

-I've had tacos on the moon and they taste better than earth tacos.
+I've had tacos on the moon and they taste better than earth tacos..